Contact

 Biography

 Sally has more than 20 years of experience conducting research related to understanding the brain perception to food and the physiological mechanisms underlying eating behaviour and the interactions between food, gut, and brain in healthy and clinical populations using magnetic resonance imaging (MRI) as a key research tool.
 In 2009, she obtained her PhD at the Sir Peter Mansfield Imaging Centre (SPMIC), University of Nottingham in a multi-disciplinary project bridging MR Imaging techniques with food sciences.
 During this time, she developed MR imaging techniques and analysis methods to explore taste, flavour and oral fat perception in humans, as well as investigating the effect of taste phenotype on cortical response to fat perception.
 Following her PhD, she worked as an Assistant Professor of Physics in Egypt for four years.
 In 2014, she re-joined the SPMIC as post-doctorate fellow to investigate the central mechanism of thermal taste status, using multimodal neuroimaging techniques.
-In 2018, she was awarded the prestigious Anne McLaren reserach fellowship to develop an understanding of mouth-brain-gut interactions to fat intake to tackle obesity, using novel MR imaging techniques.
+In 2018, she was awarded the prestigious Anne McLaren research fellowship to develop an understanding of mouth-brain-gut interactions to fat intake to tackle obesity, using novel MR imaging techniques.
 In 2021, she was appointed as an Assistant Professor in Nutritional Neuroimaging at the School of Biosciences.
+She from 2024 she works as Associate Professor.

 Expertise Summary